Symmetry deduction from spectral fluctuations in complex quantum systems

-To summarize, quantum systems must be symmetry decomposed in order to reveal its true spectral fluctuation characteristics, implying that the fluctuations carry symmetry information, though extracting it unambiguously from NN fluctuation statistics is non-trivial.
-In this work, it is demonstrated that the HOSR distributions can reveal, apart from the fluctuation characteristics, quantitative information about symmetry structure.
-For a superposition of $k$ independent spectra, the central result (Eq. \ref{maineqn}) relates the $k$-th order spacing ratio distribution for matrices with Dyson index $\beta=1$ to the corresponding NN statistics with $\beta'=k$.
+To summarize, quantum systems must be symmetry decomposed to reveal its true spectral fluctuation characteristics.
+This also implies that the fluctuations carry symmetry information, though extracting it unambiguously from NN fluctuation statistics is non-trivial.
+As demonstrated in this work, the higher order spacing ratio distributions can reveal, apart from the fluctuation characteristics, quantitative information about symmetry structure.
+For a superposition of $k$ independent spectra (with identical level densities) drawn from an ensemble of RMT, the central result (Eq. \ref{maineqn}) relates the $k$-th order spacing ratio distribution for random matrices with Dyson index $\beta=1$ to the corresponding nearest neighbor statistics with $\beta'=k$.
 For quantum systems in the classically chaotic limit and in the regime of applicability of Wigner-Dyson ensembles of RMT, this elegant relation determines the number of irreps (or diagonal blocks) present in a Hamiltonian matrix.
 This is exploited to analyze any arbitrary sequence of experimentally measured or computed levels, even if the system's Hamiltonian and symmetry structure are unknown.
 This technique requires neither unfolding nor free-parameter estimation, nor computation of cumbersome correlation or power spectral functions and hence straightforward to implement.
-Further, for uncorrelated eigenvalues, the HOSR distribution has been derived to be used as a test of integrability.
-These results have been demonstrated using disparate physical systems like quantum billiards, spin chains and experimentally measured nuclear resonances.
-In principle, this approach may be extended to weakly chaotic or mixed systems (outside of strict RMT regime) by considering a broader class of higher-order ratios and these results will be reported elsewhere.
+Further, for uncorrelated eigenvalues, the HOSR distribution has been derived and can be used as a test of integrability.
+These results are demonstrated using disparate physical systems like quantum billiards, spin chains and experimentally measured nuclear resonances.
+It must be remarked that just as Bohigas-Giannoni-Schmidt conjecture \cite{bgs} is valid for quantum systems in their chaotic limit, the results presented here too are strictly valid in the same regime in which RMT is applicable.
+In principle, this approach may be extended to weakly chaotic or mixed systems (outside of RMT regime) by considering a broader class of higher-order spacing ratios and these results will be reported elsewhere.

 \onecolumngrid